Step by step instructions to set up your own speed-optimized shadowsocks server on Vultr VPS.... The easy way

 Another experiment I tried recently was using the protocol auth_sha1_v4 instead of origin.
 I found my servers to perform a little better with this setting.
 If you choose auth_sha1_v4_compatible then your server will be compatible with both auth_sha1_v4 and origin, so I recommend using this setting on your server and trying both options on your client.

 If you don't want to deal with the hassle of having your server IP blocked, you can always use WannaFlix.
 Or even a reliable and fast commercial VPN service.
 Using a high performance VPN server works much better than Shadowsocks anyway.

 A VPN connection will tunnel all of your traffic, whereas Shadowsocks leaks all over the place and is not compatible with all programs and protocols.

 Most people are here because they are using an unstable and slow VPN service and looking for something faster.

 There are a handful of premium VPN servers that still perform very well in China.

 Check the 2019 VPN in China blog page for the latest VPN performance testing from China using the best performing VPN servers.

 The following changes were made to this tutorial on October 13, 2018.

 1. Now recommending Ubuntu 18.04 instead of Unbuntu 14.04.
-It appears that Google BBR now comes pre-installed with Unbuntu 18.04, so it makes the process much easier.
-I will leave the BBR installation instructions here in case Ubuntu 18.04 is not available with other VPS providers.
+It appears that Google BBR now comes pre-installed with the Ubuntu 18.04 Vultr image, so it makes the process much easier.
+I will leave the BBR installation instructions here in case other providers don't offer BBR pre-installed on their images.